karthiknoone/karthiknoone/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently looking for full time opportunities
+- 🔭 I’m currently looking for Software Development Opportunities
 - 🌱 I’m currently pursuing Appiled computer science
-- 👯 I’m looking to collaborate on Java Development
+- 👯 I’m looking to collaborate on Software Development
-- 🤔 I’m looking for help with Programming Language
 - 💬 Ask me about Java Programming
 - 📫 How to reach me: [gmail](mailto:karthiknoone22@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Nothing comes easy until you workhard.